-These one pot pastas are hot right now, and I’ve been curious ever since I saw this one on my friend Mary’s blog.
 About this time last year the first one pot pasta debuted in Martha Stewart Living, and the story is that her editors discovered the recipe in Italy.
-It’s a neat idea, and it clearly has visual appeal, but I was still skeptical.
-So since I couldn’t ask Martha herself, I did the next best thing; I called Mary, and asked her for the lowdown — did it really work?
-Was it worth my time?
-And when I got her enthusiastic thumbs up, I knew I had to give it a try.
+It’s a neat idea, and it clearly has visual appeal, but I was skeptical.
+Does it really work?
+Is it worth my time?
+The only way to know is to give it a try.

 The original recipe calls for red onions, cherry tomatoes, and basil.
 My version is inspired by the colorful bounty of the early summer farmer’s market.
 Every Sunday I buy way too much, and so the first night or two after a farmer’s market run is usually a mad dash to use as many vegetables as I can…this pasta is perfect for that.